ABSanthosh/Makerspace-resource-booking/README.md

 - [ ] Refactor input to FancyInput css
 - [ ] return to equipment page if manually opened a wrong equipment id
 - [ ] image upload in equipment
+- [ ] Adding and deleting equipment is not working.
+Need to do it individually.
+Eg. If new instances are added, need to create it instead of upserting it and if deleted, need to delete.
+If it is edited, need to update it instead of upserting it.

 For each equipment
 - *Generic Name eg: 3d printer